Nori Seaweed Wraps Recipe with Spicy Tahini Drizzle

 Low in calories, rich in vitamins A and C, iodine, and potassium, nori wraps are a healthy addition to your diet.
 Nori is also a vegan source of EPA (eicosapentaenoic acid), an omega-3 fatty acid.

-Are nori wraps keto friendly?
+Are nori wraps keto-friendly?

 vegetable nori wraps on a wooden cutting board

-Sunrise Nori Wraps with Spicy Tahini Drizzle
+Nori Seaweed Wraps Recipe with Spicy Tahini Drizzle

 4.50 from 14 votes